 To see the loop optimization graphs, click and hold either the start or end indicator on the timelineGeneric term within Unity that refers to all features, windows, editors, and components related to creating, modifying, or reusing cut-scenes, cinematics, and game-play sequences.
 More info

-.
+See in Glossary.
 The Based Upon and Offset values disappear and one curve for each loop basis appears:

 Click and drag the start or end point of the Animation Clip until the point appears on the graph where the property is green.
 Unity draws the graph in green where it is more likely that the clip can loop properly.